joelhawksley/identity/components-2020/slides.md

 ^ all the while

-^ Rise of view components
+^ Rise of components

+^ made popular by react

 ^ Design systems

 ^ Open source like bootstrap

 ^ Internal like Primer at GitHub

+^ trends continue to today

 ---